By PEP Staff Writer

 One way to avoid the potential minefield is to get curious and ask questions.
 After thanking your child for sharing their report card with you (it is, after all, their report card), you might ask in an open, friendly manner, “What do you think about your report card?”
 When they reply, key in on the emotions.
 Is there anything your child is proud of or finds disappointing, surprising, confusing?
 A follow-up question might be, “What kind of grades are you willing to work for and would be proud to receive?”
 Your curiosity not only allows children to consider for themselves how they feel about their work, it also provides you with additional information as you determine what the child needs—encouragement, help with problem-solving, or more information.

 Be thoughtful with your words; notice progress, good intentions, and improvement.
 Most of all, believe that your child also wants to be successful.
 Underachieving children are often discouraged children—they need our encouragement to motivate themselves.
 For some of us, the language of encouragement isn’t our native language, so check out this handy resource, The Art of Encouragement.
-If you’re in the DC Metro region, join us for “How to Help With Homework” on Friday, Feb.
-9, at 10am.
-Unable to join us in person?
-Check out our online workshop, “Really Helping Kids With Homework!”
+Also, check out our on-demand workshop, “Really Helping Kids With Homework.“